The 5 Best Ways To Increase Conversions With Ecommerce Site Search

 4) Negative space

 Negative space (or whitespace) is the empty space in between page elements (images, buttons, links, etc.).
-It’s not often thought about by anyone who is not a designer, but is extremely important.
-It gives the various elements room to breath, and makes them easier to discover.
+It’s not often thought about by anyone who is not a designer but is extremely important.
+It gives the various elements room to breathe, and makes them easier to discover.